mfederici/dsit/README.md

   - /data: MNIST
   - /optimization: batch_ADAM
 ```
+in which `# @package _global_` line is used to specify that the specified keys are global, while `defaults` specifies
+the values for `data` and `optimization` procedures respectively.
+Further information regarding
+configuration packages and overrides can be found [here](https://hydra.cc/docs/advanced/overriding_packages).

 The [VAE model](code/models/unsupervised/VAE.py) requires the definition of an `encoder`, `decoder` and `prior` architectures:
 ```yaml
 model: